Stun Guns and Defense Sprays

 An individual who has been convicted of a non-violent felony offense or a misdemeanor offense may be eligible to petition the court for restoration of firearm privileges.
 This office does not have jurisdiction over these issues.
 For more information or assistance, contact an attorney in private practice.

 Purchasing or Possessing a Firearm

-Federal laws regulate the sale and purchase of firearms.
-The BCI cannot answer questions about sales, delivery, purchase of firearms or an individual's eligibility to own, possess or sell a firearm.
+Federal laws regulate the sale and purchase of firearms, and eligibility to possess or own a firearm.
+The Office of Attorney General and the BCI cannot answer questions about sales, delivery, purchase of firearms or an individual's eligibility to own, possess or sell a firearm.
 Contact an attorney in private practice.

 Contact a local law enforcement agency or concealed weapon license test administrator to inquire about fingerprinting services.

 License Application Fee